-demonstrated that perception of numerosity can come apart from perception of individuals.
-Participants stared at a display with many dots, and then they compared the numerosity of a test display appearing in the same location against a probe display appearing in a non-adapted location.
+Burr and Ross (2008) were motivated by this philosophical discussion: "Does a single glance at a speckled hen provide us with a...percept containing a definite number of speckles?"
+(Ross and Burr, 2008, 363-364).
+In an empirical investigation of this question, they demonstrated that perception of numerosity can come apart from perception of individuals.
+Subjects stared at a display with many dots, and then compared the numerosity of a test display appearing in the same location against a probe display appearing in a non-adapted location.
 This procedure produced visual adaptation: The test display now appeared less numerous.
 Crucially, the authors note an odd experience that results: The perceived number of dots is altered even though no particular dot seems to have appeared or disappeared.
-Each individual dot seems unchanged although the total number of dots seems changed-suggesting separate perceptual mechanisms for general and specific properties.
+Each individual dot seems unchanged, while the total number of dots seems changed-suggesting separate perceptual mechanisms for general and specific properties.

 This finding has launched a cottage industry of work on numerosity perception, which has in turn supported new philosophical perspectives.
-For example, Munton (2021) suggests that this adaptation result is inconsistent with pictorialism, helping to "dissolve the puzzle of the speckled hen" (p.
-644).
-(See also Block, 2023, who uses these findings in a broader account of the perception/cognition distinction.)
+For example, Munton (2021) suggests that this adaptation result is inconsistent with pictorialism, helping to "dissolve the puzzle of the speckled hen".
+(See also Block, 2022, who uses these findings in a broader account of the perception/cognition distinction.)